babblevoice/tino/README.md

 - `date` - `YYYY-MM-DD`, where a date ahead of the current datetime indicates that the content file is not to be used in generating output
 - `tags` - `[ "tag 1", ... ]`
 - `draft` - `true` / `false` / ..., where `true` indicates that the content file is not to be used in generating output

+Non-generation of output for future-dated and draft content may be overridden - see [Options](#options) below.

 ###### Other special cases